Lake Bonney SE: Naming

-Ash Wednesday Fires
+Ash Wednesday bushfires

 In 1983, a series of bushfires occurred in South Australia.
-Known as the Ash Wednesday bushfires, widespread damage was caused across the states of Victoria and South Australia.
+Known as the Ash Wednesday bushfires, they caused widespread damage across the states of Victoria and South Australia.
 Around 21,000 hectares of forest was lost.
-As part of the salvage, some 500,000m3 of sawlogs were stored in the lake for future milling.
+As part of the salvage, some 500000 m3 of sawlogs were stored in the lake for future milling.
 This meant the lake was closed to the public for more than 30 years due to the hazards caused by the stored logs.
-The lake reopened to the public after water quality improved, but restrictions still apply.
+The lake reopened in 2014 to the public after water quality improved, but restrictions still apply.